DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 17. What is the role of Configuration Management in a bare metal-, cloud- and container-world?
 18. How can Configuration Management support legacy processes like manual application roll outs?
 19. How can / should Configuration Management support many instances on single server?
+20. How are updates handled?
+21. How can we transport information generated during the configuration / installation process?
+22. How are credentials handled secure?
+23. Whats our strategy to handle large files?
+24. How do we handle exceptions during configuration process?
+25. How configuration roll out results should be structured?
+26. When should we choose to overwrite configuration?

 If there are questions we missed to consider from your point of view, please let us know at [dda@meissa-gmbh.de](mailto:dda@meissa-gmbh.de).